techprimate/TPPDF/Documentation/Usage.md

 You can also used the predefined formats.
 For details please refer to the source file [PDFPageFormat.swift](https://github.com/techprimate/TPPDF/blob/master/Source/PDFPageFormat.swift)

+Keep in mind that the `space.header` is only applied, if there is at least one element in a header container.
+The same applies to the `space.footer` for footer containers and elements.

 If you need your page in landscape format, use the `landscapeSize` variable.

 ![Layout](../resources/layout.png)